MicrosoftDocs/azure-ai-docs/articles/ai-services/agents/how-to/tools/file-search.md

 ## Dependency on agent setup

 ### Basic agent setup
-The file search tool has the same functionality as AOAI Assistants.
+The file search tool has the same functionality as Azure OpenAI Assistants.
 Microsoft managed search and storage resources are used.
 - Uploaded files get stored in Microsoft managed storage
 - A vector store is created using a Microsoft managed search resource